 - 1. Students earn a "WF" grade in one or two ways (a) when a student has missed class for two consecutive weeks without contacting the instructor.
-The instructor must complete the appropriate form to assign a "WF" and report the non-attendance immediately to the Records Office; (b) when a student has violated the instructor's stated attendance policy a "WF" will be submitted to the Records Office.
+The instructor must complete the appropriate form to assign a "WF" and report the non-attendance immediately to the Records Office; (b) when a student has violated the instructor's stated attendance policy, a "WF" will be submitted to the Records Office.
 This grade may be assigned anytime during the semester once the student has violated a course enrollment policy and applies to both day and evening students. - 2.
-Faculty must also note "last day of attendance" for the student in addition to the "WF" grade assigned on the form prior to forwarding to the Records Office for processing.
+Faculty must include a "last day of attendance" on the "WF" form before submitting it to the Records Office for processing.